About

 • Durability: No more link rot.
 Fulcrum exists to make sure that digital scholarship is curated in a stable environment that allows readers to cite work published online without fear of broken references.
 Ensuring clarity around intellectual property rights has been a focus of Fulcrum’s design, so it is always clear to users if a particular object can be downloaded and/or reused in their own scholarship and teaching.

 • Discoverability: Heard about a cool digital project and now unable to locate it through your library catalog?
 Scholarship published through Fulcrum is integrated into both traditional and emerging information supply chains.
+Information about usage and engagement illuminates the conversations happening among other readers.

 • Accessibility: Fulcrum is compatible with most screen readers and keyboard controls and also provides resources to support accessible books, image descriptions, transcripts for audio, captions for video, and alternative formats for digitized content.